jenna-tb-ekwealor/microbial-genomics/episodes/11-annotation-prokka.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-> In this episode, learners annotate the genome assembled in Episode 10.
+> In Episode 11, learners annotate the genome assembled in Episode 10.
 > Prokka identifies coding sequences (CDS), rRNAs, tRNAs, and other features, producing files
 > suitable for exploration, visualization, or comparative genomics.